upenndigitalscholarship/regulations-gov-comment-scraper/README.md

    docket_id = '(THE DOCKET ID THAT YOU COPIED)'
    ```

-   The docket ID appears on the page for the set of comments you've selected:
+   The docket ID appears on the page for the set of comments you're scraping:
    ![A screenshot of the docket ID](https://user-images.githubusercontent.com/4257267/53193703-a7c20400-35df-11e9-9089-35157cd065bb.png)

 3) Total number of documents: